RoboCup-SPL/GameController/README.md

 ## 8. Known Issues

 There are still a number of issues left:

-- When running on the same PC, the GameStateVisualizer sometimes does not receive the GameController packets anymore.
-This error is hard to reproduce, but it happened quite often in Eindhoven.
-It did not in João Pessoa, but there the GameStateVisualizer was never running for a long time in a row.

 - The qibuild file for libgamectrl is untested.